 Generally, no. If your tenant dies, it’s critical to know that death doesn’t terminate a lease in California.
 The tenant’s estate is obligated to pay the rent through the end of the term of the lease.
 If the tenant is renting month-to-month, the tenancy terminates thirty days after the deceased tenant’s last rental payment.

 However, the tenant’s family members and heirs are not personally liable if the estate doesn’t have the money to pay the rent.
-As you might expect, however, the security deposit can be used to pay amounts due.
+As you might expect, however, the security deposit can be used to pay the amounts due.

 What should I do if my landlord dies?
 If my landlord dies, do I have to move out?

 If your landlord dies, the lease agreement you signed in California is still in full effect.
 The lease is attached to the land, not the person.
-This also means that if you’re on a month-to-month tenancy and your landlord dies, they can give you a 30-day notice to leave, or a 60-day notice, depending on how long you’ve been there.
+This also means that if you’re on a month-to-month tenancy and your landlord dies, they can give you a 30-day notice to leave or a 60-day notice, depending on how long you’ve been there.
 In certain locations in California, there are other residential Eviction Controls that protect tenants and preclude residential evictions other than for non-payment of rent.
 But if you have a five-year lease, you’re still on for five years.

 Should I help with legal stuff if a close friend dies?